EndPointCorp/end-point-blog/2023/07/achieving-healthcare-data-interoperability.md

 Within the United States, four states have already partnered with us to implement EpiTrax.
 We are helping them reduce unnecessary manual data processing costs, more effectively manage caseloads, and further automate their data workflows.

-If this piqued your curiosity, visit [our CasePointer website](https://www.casepointer.com/) and [contact us](https://www.casepointer.com/contact/) to learn more about CasePointer and how our team is evolving public health support with customized data solutions.
+If this piqued your curiosity, [contact us](/contact/) to learn more about CasePointer and how our team is evolving public health support with customized data solutions.

 We would love to support your efforts to protect the well-being of people and communities you care about!